sketch0395/un-dashboard/README.md

 - Interactive network topology visualization with multiple view options (circular, hierarchical, timeline)
 - Device grouping by vendor, category, or scan source
 - SSH connectivity to network devices directly from the interface
+- Gateway and switch relationship visualization with parent-child connections
+- Main gateway designation with visual indicators across all topology views

 ### Network Performance Monitoring
 - Real-time latency, bandwidth, and uptime monitoring